projectsbyif/openapis/pages/an-introduction-to-open-apis.md

 By embracing open APIs, powerful new services can exist that empower people in ways we can&rsquo;t yet imagine.

 For example, banking services in the UK are currently changing as part of [the Open Banking Standard](https://www.openbanking.org.uk).
-This will allow new financial services, such as real-time budgeting apps, to be developed using open APIs
+This will allow new financial services, such as real-time budgeting apps, to be developed using open APIs.

 Alongside banking, open APIs for telecoms could form a critical part of the UK&rsquo;s [data infrastructure](https://theodi.org/what-is-data-infrastructure) with the potential to enable new products and services that respect people's digital rights.